 Forehead Lift Surgery

-Forehead lift is an aesthetic surgical procedure that significantly improves facial expression, especially in individuals with a congenitally short eyebrow-to-eye distance or deep-set eyes.
-This intervention involves repositioning the soft tissues in the forehead upward to reshape the inner and middle parts of the eyebrows.
-As a result, the eye area appears more open, illuminated, and vibrant.
+A forehead lift is an aesthetic surgical procedure that significantly enhances facial expression, particularly in individuals who are born with a short brow-to-eye distance or have deep-set eyes.
+This intervention involves repositioning the soft tissues of the forehead upwards, allowing for the reshaping of the inner and middle portions of the eyebrows.
+As a result, the eye area appears more open, brighter, and more vibrant.

-• Inner and outer segments of the eyebrows are positioned below the frontal bone
+• Inner and outer segments of the eyebrows positioned below the frontal bone

-• Eyelids appear heavier due to low eyebrow position (pseudo upper eyelid redundancy)
+• An illusion of excess upper eyelid skin due to low brow position (pseudo upper eyelid excess)

-In such cases, forehead lift is often combined with temporal lift and, when necessary, blepharoplasty (eyelid surgery) to enhance the overall result.
+Forehead lift is often combined with temporal lift and, when necessary, blepharoplasty (eyelid surgery) in such patients.

 Surgical Technique

-Forehead lift surgery is most commonly performed using an endoscopic technique.
-This method involves making small incisions within the hairline and using a camera-assisted approach to release and reposition the tissues of the forehead and brow region in accordance with natural anatomical vectors.
+Forehead lift surgery is most commonly performed using the endoscopic technique.
+This minimally invasive method involves small incisions hidden within the hair-bearing scalp.
+Using a camera-assisted approach, the tissues of the forehead and brow are gently released and repositioned according to natural anatomical vectors.

-• Incision scars remain hidden within the scalp and are not visible externally
+• Incisions are hidden within the hair and not visible externally

-• Facial muscles and nerves are preserved to the maximum extent
+• Facial muscles and nerves are preserved to the highest extent

-• The inner and middle brow segments are elevated in a controlled manner
+• Inner and middle brow segments are lifted in a controlled manner

-• The eyes appear more defined, and the overall facial expression becomes brighter and more balanced
+• The eyes become more defined, and the overall expression of the face appears brighter and more balanced

 Aesthetic Benefits of Forehead Lift

-• Enhanced eye definition: Lifting the pressure from the brows makes the eyes appear more open and expressive
+• Enhanced eye definition: The pressure beneath the brows is relieved, making the eyes appear more open and lively

-• Balanced facial proportions: Restores harmony between the forehead, brows, and eyes
+• Harmonized facial proportions: Balances the spatial relationship between the forehead, brows, and eyes

-• Smoother forehead lines and reduced tired look around the eyes
+• Reduction of harsh lines: Softens deep lines and alleviates tired appearance around the eyes

 Recovery Process

-Forehead lift is frequently performed in combination with temporal lift, so the healing process closely resembles that of temporal lift surgery.
+Since forehead lift is often performed alongside temporal lift, the recovery process closely resembles that of temporal lift surgery.

 First Week:

-• Bruising and swelling are most prominent during the first 3 days
+• Swelling and bruising are more noticeable during the first 3 days

-• Cold Compress and Positioning: Cold packs should be applied, blood pressure and heart rate kept low, and the head elevated while sleeping
+• Cold application and sleep position: Use cold compresses, keep blood pressure and heart rate low, and sleep with the head elevated

-• Diet: A salt-free diet is recommended; hard or large foods should be avoided.
-In cases combined with temporal lift, soft foods are advised for the first 5 days due to temporal muscle sensitivity
+• Diet: Prefer a salt-free diet; avoid hard or chewy foods.
+If combined with a temporal lift, soft foods are recommended for the first 5 days due to temporal muscle sensitivity

-• Mask Usage: Postoperative mask should be worn consistently to help reduce swelling and support facial stability
+• Mask usage: A post-operative mask should be worn consistently to reduce swelling and help stabilize facial contours

-• Bathing: Patients may shower, including washing their hair, starting from the second day.
-Care should be taken not to pull the hair, and fragranced or allergenic shampoos should be avoided
+• Bathing: Patients can wash their hair starting from day 2.
+Care should be taken not to pull the hair or use scented, allergenic shampoos

 Week 1:

-• Facial bandages are removed.
-Swelling and edema may persist, but patients can resume most daily activities.
-Strenuous exercise should still be avoided
+Facial bandages are removed.
+Swelling and edema may persist, but patients can resume daily activities (except exercise)

 Week 2:

-• Makeup and light activities are allowed.
-Most patients can return to work.
-At the second-week check-up, facial massage is recommended to promote lymphatic drainage and reduce swelling.
-This massage should be performed 3 times a day, for 2 minutes each, over a period of 2 months
+Light makeup and mild physical activities are allowed.
+Returning to work is usually possible.
+During the second-week check-up, facial massage is recommended to support lymphatic drainage and reduce edema.
+This should be performed 3 times a day for 2 minutes over a 2-month period.

 • Use sun protection regularly